awsdocs/aws-app-mesh-user-guide/doc_source/virtual_gateways.md

 **Important**
 A virtual gateway with a HTTP or HTTP2 listener rewrites the incoming request's hostname to the Gateway Route target Virtual Service's name, and the matched prefix from the Gateway Route is rewritten to `/`, by default\.
 For example, if you have configured the Gateway route match prefix to `/chapter`, and, if the incoming request is `/chapter/1`, the request would be rewritten to `/1`\.
 For more details, refer to the [Creating a gateway route](https://docs.aws.amazon.com/app-mesh/latest/userguide/gateway-routes.html#create-gateway-route) section from Gateway Routes\.

-To complete an end\-to\-end walkthrough, see [Configuring Ingress Gateway](https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/howto-ingress-gateway)\.
+To complete an end\-to\-end walkthrough, see [Configuring Inbound Gateway](https://github.com/aws/aws-app-mesh-examples/tree/master/walkthroughs/howto-ingress-gateway)\.

 ## Creating a virtual gateway<a name="create-virtual-gateway"></a>

-**To create a virtual gateway using the AWS Management Console**
+**To create a virtual gateway using the AWS Management Console** **Note**
+When creating a Virtual Gateway, you must add a namespace selector with a label to identify the list of namespaces to associate Gateway Routes to the created Virtual Gateway\.

  To create a virtual gateway using the AWS CLI version 1\.18\.116 or higher, see the AWS CLI reference for the [create\-virtual\-gateway](https://docs.aws.amazon.com/cli/latest/reference/appmesh/create-virtual-gateway.html) command\.